tag/msis-prep/docs/agile.md

 <summary>Answer</summary>
   The coordinator of the Spring Planning sessions, this individual is tasked with ensuring the product runs smoothly and works to resolve any obstacles the team may face.
 </details>

-## Resource Footnotes

-[^1]:An Agile coach and software engineer who graduated from Harvard University and now serves as the president of Xeric Corporation.
-[^2]:A website providing tutorials on a various of academics subjects: https://www.tutorialspoint.com/index.htm
-[^3]: A technology company that helps enterprises deploy different software development techniques and manage applications: https://digital.ai/
-[^4]: A company that dedicates to help software developers use Agile and Scrum methodology.